This issue of the magazine of Palais de Tokyo underlines the importance

 American journal on curatorial practices and exhibition making, offers a

 subjective exhibition history through six peculiar examples, in both English

 and French, covering 70 pages to be discovered inside Palais magazine.

-Published twice a year, Palais magazine offers an in-depth perspective on the exhibitions and program of the Palais de Tokyo.
+Published twice a year, Palais magazine (P L S since 2023) offers an in-depth perspective on the exhibitions and program of the Palais de Tokyo.
 Palais allows people to see contemporary art in a topical way, as often as possible from the point of view of the artists themselves.
 Each issue of the magazine includes dossiers, interviews, essays, special projects and inserts, all contributed by artists, art critics, historians or theorists, making Palais magazine an essential tool for apprehending contemporary art.